KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/03-Protocol-Diagram.md

 - "How to determining free sulfhydryl(SH) concentration?"
 - "How to determining soluble protein concentation?"
 objectives:
-- "Show the process for the three protocols in diagram"
+- "Show the all the preparing and determining processes in diagrams"
 keypoints:
 - ""
 - ""